 - You are applying to a highly competitive grad school program

 - You scored lower than the the 70th percentile on your ACT or SAT exam

 - You have been out of school for more than a year

 - You don't feel confident in your test-taking abilities

 - You need structure and feedback in your exam prep

-If you feel a GRE prep course may be a good option for you, please check out our review of the best GRE prep courses.
+If you feel you need more help than what these resources provide, please check out our review of the best GRE prep courses.

 Take a GRE practice test